ingogriebsch/spring-hateoas-siren/README.md

 ### PagedModel
 When this module renders a `PagedModel`, it will

-* map links of the paged model to Siren links and actions (see below to understand how links are rendered).
+* map links of the representation model to Siren [links][Siren Entity Link] and [actions][Siren Entity Action] (see below to understand how links are rendered).
-* map the page metadata of the paged model to Siren properties.
+* map the page metadata of the paged model to Siren [properties][Siren Entity Properties].
-* map the value of the content property of the paged model to Siren entities (regardless if it represents instances of one of the available [Representation Model][Spring HATEOAS Representation Model]s or simple pojos).
+* map the value of the content property of the paged model to Siren [entities][Siren Entities] (regardless if it represents instances of one of the available [representation models][Spring HATEOAS Representation Model] or simple pojos).

 When this module renders a `PagedModel`, it will not